Casa Rocca Piccola, the 16th Century Palace of a Maltese Noble family

-I hope you enjoy looking at the images of Casa Rocca Piccola and the various attractions it contains.
-Casa Rocca Piccola is still privately owned and is a much loved family home.
+Apart from being a unique attraction in the centre of Valletta, Casa Rocca Piccola is still a privately owned and much loved family home.

 This Art Nouveau dining room often takes visitors by surprise.
 Originally it was just an open terrace overlooking the garden but was covered over to create a stunning addition to Casa Rocca Piccola in the early 20th Century.

 Martyrdom of Santa Rufina

 Martyrdom of Santa Rufina by Giuseppe Calí: the Pre-Raphaelite picture is perhaps of the Roman martyr St Rufina but It might also be simply symbolic of martyrdom.
 It was painted by the celebrated Maltese artist Giuseppe Calí (1846-1930), Marquis de Piro’s great grandfather.

 Monica was the daughter of the 7th Baron de Piro and was painted here by Arthur Acton in the 1930’s.
 She is showing off her style and charisma which so attracted the Marchese Bartolini Salimbeni who commissioned this portrait.

 This portrait painted in 1735 could have been painted in connection with a marriage contract.
 The mountain in the background is symbolic of her family’s property in Sicily (we have no mountains in Malta).
 Her cheeks and hands have been painted to make her look chubby, a sign of health in the 18th century.
 She is also wearing a lot of coral jewellery to protect her from the Evil Eye.

 Golden Sedan Chair